 We had originally planned to take a short trip back to the U.S. and then return to Southeast Asia to continue our travels into 2021.
-But now, with Covid going rampant, we have no idea what 2021 will look like.
 We are now taking everything one day at a time.
-We are perfectly happy to “wait out” the virus here in Malaysia and are very grateful that we have been allowed to stay in the country until at least the end of the year.
+We are perfectly happy to be in Malaysia and are very grateful that we have been allowed to stay in the country until at least the end of the year.

 Q. What advice can you give to our readers who want to become a full-time traveler?